prinz-nussknacker/prinz/docs/h2o.md

 ## H2O in Prinz

-Prinz uses deployment files in POJO format.
+Prinz uses deployment files in MOJO format.
 Client shipped with Prinz allows for loading files from HTTP or local path.

 Sample environment presents a minimal deployment: